HueiTeng99/Wt1_SMC_2025/README.md

 # Overview

 This respository contains single cell analysis on gastrulation stage mouse embryo (E6.5-E8.5), focusing of the relationship of Wt1 with smooth muscle and mesothelial marker genes.
+Original data from:  obtained from https://doi.org/10.1038/s41586-019-0933-9.
 Analysis pipeline for assessing vascular density and branching in whole-mount E12.5 mouse embryo with Wt1 knock-out at E7.5 also included.

 # Repository Content